Mental Health Committee

 Description and Activities

-As of July 2018, the committee decided to focus on mental health rather than substance use disorder and mental health.
 The Mental Health committee seeks to increase public awareness of mental illness and access to mental health services.

 Leadership and Membership